Paddle in the Persian Gulf and relax on fantastic beaches

 While western swimwear is perfectly acceptable on private beaches, visitors heading to public beaches should be respectful of local culture and make sure that shoulders and knees are covered up, even when swimming.
 Wearing a T-shirt and swimming shorts is recommended.

 For a more open-air shopping experience try the Dubai Marina Walk, which has restaurants, shops and the Covent Garden Market where you’ll find artisan soaps, souvenirs and beautifully hand-crafted jewellery.
 And, if you’d like an authentic Arabian style of shopping, head for the Souk Madinet Jumeirah.
 It has colourful stalls, winding streets and restaurants that stay open until the early hours.
 The electric atmosphere you’ll feel here will be like no other – it’s a must do to round off every Dubai holiday.

 Beyond Dubai, you’ll find activities close to Marjan Island that keep the thrills and spills coming.
 Both Dreamland Aquapark and Ice Land Waterpark are within 20 minutes’ drive, offering some of the Gulf’s most exciting waterslides, log flumes and tube slides to take on.
 The perfect day out for plenty of laughter and sun!

 For places to relax with a drink you’ll find laid-back English style pubs, chic bars and amazing roof-top lounges with breath-taking views.
 There’s also the 2,000-seater Dubai Opera where you can go for a classical concert.
 Or you can take a look to see what’s on at the enormous 15,000-seater Dubai Media City Amphitheatre.
 But if a lively night is what you’re looking for, there’s plenty of happy hour bars, speakeasy style venues and world-famous clubs.

 Dubai is usually a sunny destination where tourists are warmly welcomed.
-It’s worth being aware that local laws and customs in Dubai are quite different to the UK, so make sure to read up on local ways of life before you go, so you get the most out of your stay.
+It’s worth being aware that local laws and customs in Dubai are quite different to the UK, so make sure to read up on local ways of life before you go, so you get the most out of your Dubai holiday.